AllStarCodeOrg/Readathon_2019/README.md

 # CHANGE LOG
 1/9/18
 - Added dummy account to allow public access to view the website's functionality
+- Improved user experience by adding a quick rubric dropdown

 1/8/18
 - Added admin functionality to view readathon individual user stats and how they scored each applicant read